HCL-TECH-SOFTWARE/appscan-issue-gateway/HTTPS_ENABLEMENT.md

     keytool -genkeypair -alias issuegateway -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore issuegateway.p12 -validity 3650
     ```

-  3. The above command will be an interative execution so please provide the values as appropriate.Please note the password provided and location of keystore generated.
+  3. The above command will be an interative execution so please provide the values as appropriate.Please note the password provided and location of keystore generated
-  4. The above will generate the keystore in PKCS12 format.
+  4. The above will generate the keystore in PKCS12 format
 - Download the issue gateway source code from the repository: <https://github.com/hclproducts/appscan-issue-gateway.git>
-- Copy the issuegateway.p12 file under /src/main/resources/keystore folder.
+- Copy the issuegateway.p12 file under /src/main/resources/keystore folder
 - Create application.properties file
   1. Create application.properties file (if not already present) under /src/main/resources/ folder.
-  2. Add the following parameter to the application.properties file.
+  2. Add the following properties to the application.properties file:

     ```sh
     server.ssl.key-store-type=PKCS12